 12:30 – 2:30 pm: Explore Wall Street

-It’s definitely worth wondering around Wall Street and checking out the statue of George Washington on the steps of Federal Hall National Monument.
+It’s definitely worth wondering around Wall Street in Lower Manhattan and checking out the statue of George Washington on the steps of Federal Hall National Monument.

 I love how he is looking out over the New York Stock Exchange reminding them of the Founding Father’s values and keeping them honest.
 Ha!